 Yes, coffee fruit is edible.
-Its flavor is described as reminiscent of other red fruits, such as raspberry, currant, cranberry, cherry, and raisin.
+Its flavour is described as reminiscent of other red fruits, such as raspberry, currant, cranberry, cherry, and raisin.
 Sounds like the perfect thing to make jam and serve on toast with your morning cuppa!

 Yes, coffee cherries are healthy to eat.
 In fact, they are an excellent source of antioxidants (like so many other berries) as well as polyphenols and brain-derived neurotrophic factors (BDNFs).
 Some people go so far as to call coffee cherries “the wasted superfood.

 Cascara syrup tastes like a combination of fruits and other elements: rose hips, hibiscus flower, red currant, mango, and some even detect a hint of tobacco.
-It is also described as having a cherry-brown sugar flavor.
+It is also described as having a cherry-brown sugar flavour.
 If you’re thinking this sounds like a great ingredient in summertime cocktails, we have to agree.

 - Caffeine in Tea. (n.d.).
 Retrieved from https://www.tealeafjournal.com/caffeine-in-tea.html